sparkledradical/Eye-Cancer-Patients-Record-Dataset-Project/README.md

 **Purpose:** To identify the distribution of cancer stages across age groups, building on Step 2 above.
 This helps focus the analysis on older-age cases, informs prevalence, and guides sampling or treatment considerations.

 **Discovery:** After analyzing each stage across age groups, I found that all four stages have higher counts in the senior age group.
-I created a chart summarizing all stages across all age groups, which confirms that the senior group consistently has the highest counts.
+This is particularly interesting because it raises the question: is the senior group the highest simply due to having more patients overall, or are the stages truly more prevalent among seniors?
+I created a chart summarizing all stages across age groups to explore this pattern further.

   <img src="cancerstage_distribution_byagroupchart.png" width="1000"/><br>
   <em>Figure 1.
 This chart shows all four stages across different age groups, with the senior group having the highest counts in all stages.</em>